FernandoBDAF/YoutubeRAG/LLM/templates/PROMPTS.md

 If issues found: BLOCKS with error + fix prompt

 DO NOT:
-❌ Mark complete without verifying all achievements done ❌ Skip archive creation
+❌ Mark complete without verifying all achievements done (check for `APPROVED_XX.md` files in `execution/feedbacks/`) ❌ Manually update PLAN markdown with "✅ Achievement complete" (use filesystem-first: APPROVED files) ❌ Skip archive creation
 ❌ Complete with incomplete statistics